bikecoders/ngx-deploy-starter/README.md

 #### `--build-target`

 - **optional**
-- Default: Doesn't have any default value (string)
 - Example:
   - `nx deploy --build-target=production` – The configuration `production` is being used to build your package